-Week 1 Week 2 Week 3 Week 4 Week 5 Week 6 Week 7 Week 8 Week 9 Week 10 Week 11 Week 12 Autumn Number: Place Value Nur Number: Addition and Subtraction Number: Multiplication and Division Consolidation Spring er: Multipl nd Divisio Measurement: Money Stati stics Measurement: Length Number and Perimeter Fraction Consolidation Summer Num ber: Frac tions Measurement: Time Geometry: Properties of Shape Measur easurement: Mass and Capacity Consolidation
+Week 1 Week 2 Week 3 Week 4 Week 5 Week 6 Week 7 Week 8 Week 9 Week 10 Week 11 Week 12 Autumn Number: Place Value Number: Addition and Subtraction Number: Multiplication and Division Consolidation Spring Number: Multiplication and Division Measurement: Money Stati stics Measurement: Length and Perimeter Consolidation Summer Number: Fractions Meas urement: Time Properties of Measurement: Mass and Capacity Consolidation

-• All children have access to their own Mathletics and Times Tables Rockstars account, that they can use at home.
+• All children have access to their own Times Tables Rockstars account, that they can use at home.
 The aim of these programmes are to develop children's mathematical ability while engaging them through the range of interactive activities.
 It is also really helpful with learning times tables.

-If you do not have your child's Mathletics or Times Tables Rockstars details, please email the school office.
+If you do not have your child's Times Tables Rockstars details, please email the school office.

 - The Maths Rocket contains all of the mental maths objectives for the year.
 Children work their way from the bottom through to the top. - In class, children practise mental maths skills as starters and as main lessons.
-Mental maths lessons are repeated throughout the year to enable children to consolidate their knowledge. - Each week, children complete a short quiz in groups linked to the mental maths objective. - Look at your child's Google classroom account for homework.
+Mental maths lessons are repeated throughout the year to enable children to consolidate their knowledge. - Each week, children complete a short quiz in groups linked to the mental maths objective. - These will begin soon.